 Why had the die sent us here of all places?
 It was a disappointing entrée into the dice world and already Alan was moaning about going back home (something about forgetting to lock the back door and rambling about Helfman again).
 I suggested we meet the local fauna at the local watering hole and garner our six options of places to see here and something ‘silly to do’.
 Al rolled his eyes at the thought.

-Inside the town pub, the Hudson Hotel, group of workmen in overalls wrestled over a pool table swearing loudly at each other.
+Inside the town pub, the Hudson Hotel, a group of workmen in overalls wrestled over a pool table swearing loudly at each other.
 As we ordered a beer they gave a look that suggested the word ‘dumb-bell press’ was not in our vernacular.

 My throat tightened and an alfalfa male voice squeaked through my teeth: ‘So gentlemen, what six things would you suggest seeing in Ballan….mmm?’

 Someone grunted behind me.
 A large man was sipping from his froth-webbed skooner.
-He offered choices that seemed to suggest the town was suffering from a short-term memory or a crippling identity crisis.
+He offered choices that seemed to suggest the town was suffering from short-term memory or a crippling identity crisis.

 ‘Well,’ he said, rubbing his expansive belly, ‘You could try the Ballan Video Store, the Ballan Friendly Grocery Story, the Ballan Bakery, the Ballan Pub, the Ballan Hairdressers or even the Ballan Sock Factory.’